microsoft/vsts-agent-docker/README.md

 ```

 ### `standard` images
 These derived images are based on the `docker` images and include a set of standard capabilities that enable many of the built-in VSTS build and release tasks.

-The standard toolset includes:
+The Ubuntu-based images include the following tools:

 - Basic command-line utilities (curl, ftp, etc.)
 - Essential build tools (gcc, make, etc.)